Patient Centered Medical Home Practicum in Primary Care

 Watkins, RW.
 (2012).
 Partnering with Universities And Colleges to Facilitate the PCMH Process.
 An Innovative Plan to Place Healthcare Management Students Into Practices to Promote Healthcare Transformation.
 The Journal of Medical Practice Management, 28(2), 134-6.
 Article Abstract.

 In order to participate in MAPCP, practices had to attain PCMH status, but most lacked the resources to pursue NCQA recognition.
-Few primary care practices in these counties had begun the transformation to EMRs and so could not even meet the PCMH requirements for e-prescribing or attaining meaningful use.
+Few primary care practices in these counties had begun the transformation to EMRs and could not meet PCMH requirements for e-prescribing or attaining meaningful use.

 The PCMH recognition process is time-intensive, requiring an estimated 100-200 hours of time to complete the application.
 Most applications must contain 120-150 documents.
 For smaller, rural primary care practices, it can be difficult to allocate adequate staff time to gain PCMH recognition.

-The goal of the program is less about checking the boxes and more about applying the tenets of population health management.
-This will make a difference in the way a patients are treated and improve health outcomes.
-The Practicum in Primary Care team would be happy to meet with your group and share curriculum and resource materials with those interested in developing a similar program.
+The goal of the program was less about checking boxes and more about applying the tenets of population health management.
+This made a difference in the way patients were treated and improved health outcomes.

 Health workforce education and training